 The Hello Oral Care is an ADA Accepted toothpaste for kids that is just about as healthy as a paste can get with a taste our testers loved.
-This paste is nicely packaged, has an easy-to-use tube that was as mess-free as a tube and kids can get.
+This paste is nicely packaged and has an easy-to-use tube that was as mess-free as a tube and kids can get.
 We like that it isn't tested on animals and is free of artificial sweeteners, artificial flavors, dyes, SLS, microbeads, triclosan, parabens, and gluten.
 The flavor is refreshing and unique, one of the most popular choices during testing.

 The Tom's of Maine Children's Toothpaste is a natural toothpaste that does no animal testing and is free of many concerning chemicals that often give parents pause.
 Tom's is ADA Accepted and has no artificial flavors, colors, or preservatives.
 It uses calcium and silica to clean teeth and natural flavors for a great taste kids enjoyed during testing.
-The natural flavor comes from real fruit juice and oil derived from things like oranges, lemons, and strawberries.
+The natural flavor comes from real fruit juice and oil derived from oranges, lemons, and strawberries.
 We love that this option doesn't contain added sweeteners and is safe for pets who might accidentally gain access to the tube.

 The Burt's Bees Kids Toothpaste with Fluoride is an ADA Accepted toothpaste with a flip-top lid.
 This paste has a pleasant scent and is free of Sodium Lauryl Sulfate (SLS), triclosan, parabens, artificial flavors and sweeteners, preservatives, blue, red, and yellow dyes, and plastic microbeads.
 The tube and packaging are recyclable, and the paste has one of the shortest ingredient lists in the group.

-The Kiss My Face Gentle Toothpaste is a vegan toothpaste that is also cruelty-free with no animal testing.
+The Kiss My Face Gentle Toothpaste is a vegan toothpaste that is cruelty-free with no animal testing.
 This paste utilizes tea tree oil and aloe vera for cleansing power and is free of SLS, parabens, and artificial flavors and colors.

 The ACT Kids Anticavity Fluoride Toothpaste is made by a well-known brand in oral care.
-This paste comes in three flavors, including grape, watermelon, and bubblegum.
+This paste comes in three flavors: grape, watermelon, and bubblegum.
 We tested grape and watermelon, with testers preferring the watermelon flavor.
 This paste is easy to use, has a flip-top lid it stands on, and the consistency of the paste keeps it on the brush for less mess overall.

 This paste includes many ingredients that give some parents pause, including SLS, dyes, and several artificial sweeteners.
 If you are trying to avoid any of the ingredients in this paste, it is probably one you should skip.
-However, if you want an easy-to-find and use paste that kids will use, then ACT might be a good one to try.
+However, if you want an easy-to-find and use paste that kids will like, then ACT might be a good one to try.

 The Natural Dentist Cavity Zapper is a natural gel toothpaste free of artificial preservatives, colors, flavors, or sweeteners.
-It has an off-white color and is thicker and less messy than some of the competition.
+It has an off-white color and is thicker and less messy than some competition.
 This flavor is "not yucky grape," and kids in our tests liked the taste, even those who dislike most grape-flavored products.
 The tube is easy to use, and the price is reasonable for a product without SLS.

-This product is sort of clear, but ours was kind of yellowish, and some testers were off-put by the color calling it "dirty."
+This product is sort of transparent, but ours was kind of yellowish, and some testers were off-put by the color calling it "dirty."
 Also, it contains xylitol, and while it is further down in the ingredient list than some of the competition, it could still pose a risk to dogs and should be kept up and away from pets.
 Kids in our tests like this paste and were willing to forgive the strange color once we got them to try it, but it might be a tough sell to super picky little ones concerned with looks and texture.

 The Spry Toothpaste is a gel toothpaste that uses xylitol and fluoride to help prevent cavities.
 It has a bright pink color that testers found enticing, and the tube is easy to use.
 The company also claims it can help with gum sensitivity with regular use, something we didn't see in the competition but also didn't experience during testing.

 Dog owners should be aware that this product relies on xylitol as its first taste enhancer in its ingredients list.
 While xylitol is fine for humans, it can be toxic and even fatal if consumed by canines, making it a potentially less than optimal choice for families with dogs.
-This product lacks information about dyes, but it is hard to imagine the bright pink color comes from anything natural.
+This product lacks information about dyes, but it is hard to imagine the bright pink color coming from anything natural.
 The flavor was also snubbed by more than one of our testers.
-In the end, it isn't a top pick for most families, but if xylitol is important to your dental hygiene routine, it may be a contender for cavity prevention.
+In the end, it isn't a top pick for most families, but if xylitol is essential to your dental hygiene routine, it may be a contender for cavity prevention.

 The Crest Kid's Toothpaste Pump is a pump-style package with a popular Disney character on the side.
-Our little testers were drawn to Buzz, and the taste of the paste making it a popular choice right out of the testing gate.
+Our little testers were drawn to Buzz, and the taste of the paste made it a popular choice right out of the testing gate.

-The Colgate Kids is an ADA-accepted gel toothpaste.
+The Colgate kids is an ADA-accepted gel toothpaste.
 This paste is gluten-free and has a taste our testers preferred over the competing bubblegum flavors.
 The tube is easy to use and relatively mess-free.
 Parents like that this option is easy to find in stores, and the price is right.
 It doesn't contain xylitol.

 The Kid's Crest Cavity Protection is an ADA-accepted toothpaste that is bright-colored, and testers enjoyed the taste.
 It comes in an easy-to-use tube that stands on the cap.
-Parents like that it is easy to find in stores and comes with a very budget-friendly price tag.
+Parents like that it is easy to find in stores and comes with a budget-friendly price tag.